Acaenasuchus: Discovery and naming

-Taxon Validity
+Validity of the taxon

 The classification of Acaenasuchus as an independent taxon has been the topic of controversy due to its similarities to Desmatosuchus.
 Upon review by Andrew B. Heckert and Spencer G. Lucas, the characters that Long and Murry claim to distinguish between the two species may not represent novel scute features but rather ontogenetic variation.
 These characters include pitting over the dorsal scutes of Acaenasuchus and division between the raised boss into two flanges of Acaenasuchus, neither of which are present in Desmatosuchus.
 Heckert and Lucas argue that the visible pits and grooves over the dorsal scutes of Acaenasuchus indicate a juvenile stage of Desmatosuchus development.
 They elaborate that this pitting is a developmental ontogenetic feature that has been observed in the maturation process of other Aetosaurs, specifically in the taxa Aetosaurus.

 In addition to the ontogenetic variation hypothesis, Heckert and Lucas have determined that of the four locations within the Adamanian LVF where Acaenasuchus holotypes have been excavated, two localities are a site of great abundance of adult Desmatosuchus fossils.

 While studies are ongoing, the majority of working paleontologists agree that Acaenasuchus should retain its status as a valid taxon, independent of Desmatosuchus.
 The "pitting" as an example of ontogenetic developments is not supported strongly... due to the fact that the concept of ontogenetic maturation is a poorly understood phenomena within Aetosauria.
 To address the geographical proximity of Acaenasuchus fossils to those of adult Desmatosuchus, evidence has not been studied to an extent sufficient to claim synonymy at this time.
 There are too many variables to consider, such as the possibility that both species lived in close proximity to each other during the Late Triassic period.
 It is also notable that the Chinle Formation is a region rich in Aetosaur specimens, not solely Desmatosuchus.